Preparing for Your First Week of Anorexia Inpatient Treatment

 In most inpatient treatment facilities for anorexia nervosa, meals or snacks occur every two to three hours.
 If you don’t or can’t finish your meal or snack, you’ll likely be given a high-calorie drink or other replacement.
 Meals will also be assigned according to your individual meal plan.

-All meals are prepared by kitchen staff who are chefs or students within dietetic programs.
+All meals are prepared by kitchen staff, who are chefs or students in dietetic programs.
 This can vary from program to program.
-Many programs also have counselors or other aids who may sit with you during meals, in case you need or want someone to talk to or help you get through the experience.
+Many programs also have counselors or other aids who may sit with you during meals in case you need or want someone to talk to or help you get through the experience.

 After meals, you’ll likely work with your team for up to an hour to process your feelings about eating.
-Bathroom breaks are generally not allowed during this time, or monitored by staff.
+Bathroom breaks are generally not allowed during this time and are not monitored by staff.

 Schoolwork

-If you are enrolled at a school, the facility staff may provide tutoring services, and help you with assignments and homework.
-This is to help keep you on track and ensure you’re receiving an education comparable with your grade level.
+If you are enrolled at a school, the facility staff may provide tutoring services and help you with assignments and homework.
+This is to help keep you on track and ensure you’re receiving an education comparable to your grade level.

 Homework can be completed during free time each day, or you can work on art projects, write letters, or participate in other activities.